The Advantages of Robotics for Inspection & Maintenance In The Petroleum & Petrochemical Industries

 Enter the robots

 Rapidly advancing technology over the past decade has brought us to an era that’s truly able to overcome many of these challenges.
-And whilst we’re not quite in the realms of the most futuristic of sci-fi movies yet, the tech continues to advance.
-Today, robots such as crawlers and drones are able to reduce multiple challenges of inspection and maintenance, providing the opportunity for companies to not only meet health and safety requirements, but to exceed them, therefore reaping the benefits of proactive asset analysis and associated reduction in maintenance costs.
+Today, robots such as crawlers and drones are able to reduce multiple challenges of inspection and maintenance, providing the opportunity for companies to not only meet health and safety requirements, but to exceed them.
+The benefits have become clear, proactive asset analysis associated reduction in risk and reduced maintenance costs.

 Advantages of using robotic technology for inspection and maintenance